chapter six

 • Injecting labeling information into the U-Net model for controlled generation

-In the previous chapter, you learned how diffusion models can generate images by gradually transforming random noise into clothing-item images, such as coats, bags, and sandals, using a denoising U-Net.
-However, the model could only generate images randomly from among ten classes.
-A natural next question arises: can we direct the model to create a specific image, like a sandal, a t-shirt, or a coat, on demand?
+In the previous chapter, you learned how diffusion models generate images by gradually transforming random noise into clothing-item images, such as coats, bags, and sandals, using a denoising U-Net.
+However, the model could only generate images randomly from among 10 classes.
+A natural next question arises: Can we direct the model to create a specific image—a sandal, a t-shirt, or a coat—on demand?
 This chapter shows you how.

-Here, you’ll learn conditional diffusion models, which let you specify what you want to generate by conditioning on label information.
-The conditioning is not just limited to image classes; later in the book, we’ll extend the idea to text-to-image generation, where the conditioning is an open-ended text prompt.
+Here, you’ll learn conditional diffusion models that let you specify what you want to generate by conditioning on label information.
+The conditioning isn’t just limited to image classes; later in the book, we’ll extend the idea to text-to-image generation, where the conditioning is an open-ended text prompt.
 Mastering conditioning is therefore essential groundwork for the more advanced generative models we’ll tackle in later chapters.

 6.1 Classifier-free guidance in diffusion models